zextras/tech-doc/source/_includes/_usage/wsc.rst

 Group.

-If you search and filter by user name, beside the single chat with him, you will find all the groups you are in, with that specific contact.
+If you search and filter by user name, beside the single chat with that user, you will find all the groups you are in, with that specific contact.
+Moreover, if there is are users that match the search, but with whom you never exchanged a chat, they will appear with the message *Create new chat with* to allow quicker creation of a new chat.

 For every item it is shown whether there is an ongoing meeting (a camera icon will replace the small avatar icon), the Chat or Group is